For 6 years now, Picotine the ladybug has been my travel buddy.

 (Since summer is raging on right now, I thought it was a good time share with you some light reading before I jump head first in a summer review-fest of gear, clothes and shoes!)

-You probably saw that little creature in my travel pictures, including the ones featured in the top bar of this blog.
+You probably saw that little creature in my travel pictures.

 The birth of Picotine